A topic from the subject of Analytical Chemistry in Chemistry.

 Introduction

 Chromatography is a powerful analytical technique used to separate and identify components of a mixture.
-In paper chromatography, a sample is applied to a strip of paper, which is then placed in a solvent.
+In paper chromatography, a sample is applied to a strip of chromatography paper, which is then placed in a solvent.
 The solvent moves up the paper by capillary action, carrying the components of the sample with it.
 The different components of the sample travel at different rates, depending on their size, shape, and polarity.
 This allows them to be separated and identified.

 Materials

-Sample Capillary tube
+• Capillary tube or micropipette

-Ruler Pencil
+• Ruler

 Procedure

 2. Draw a pencil line across the paper about 1 cm from the bottom.
+This is the origin line.

-7. Mark the position of the solvent front with a pencil.
+7. Remove the paper from the chamber and immediately mark the position of the solvent front with a pencil.

-8. Allow the paper to dry.
+8. Allow the paper to dry completely.

 Results